Skip to content

 How Thick Should Greenhouse Plastic Be?

-• 6 mil plastic: Recommended for full-season protection in most climates
+• 6 mil: The default for full-season protection in most climates

-• 16 mil & above: Extremely thick for permanent installations
+• 16 mil and above: Heavy films for near-permanent installations

 Key Considerations When Choosing Greenhouse Plastic Thickness